 [FIX] CS GO ‘Failed to Find a Dedicated Server’ Error

-‘Failed to Find a dedicated Server’ Error in CS Go
+‘Failed to Find a Dedicated Server’ Error in CS GO

-If you haven’t done this already, follow the instructions below to verify the game integrity of Counter-Strike Go:
+If you haven’t done this already, follow the instructions below to verify the game integrity of Counter-Strike GO:

-1. Open your Steam client and go straight to the Library tab from the list of available options.
+1. Open your Steam client and go to the Library tab from the list of available options.
 Next, scroll down through your library items and right-click on the entry associated with CS GO.

 2. Next, from the newly appeared context menu, click on Properties.

-Opening Properties of Counter-Strike Go
+Opening Properties of Counter-Strike GO

 3. Once you’re inside the Properties screen of Counter-Strike Global Offensive, select the Local Files tab and then click on Verify Integrity of the Game Files.

-Verifying the integrity of game files
+Verifying the Integrity of Game Files

-4. Wait until the operation is complete, then restart your computer and repeat the action at the next computer startup to see if the problem is now fixed.
+4. Wait until the operation is complete, then restart your computer and repeat the action at the next startup to see if the problem is now fixed.

-Method 2: Deleting Improper Workshop Folders
+Method 2: Delete Improper Workshop Folders

-If this scenario is applicable, you should be able to fix this problem by navigation to the location of the workshop maps and deleting every improper map instance.
+If this scenario is applicable, you should be able to fix this problem by navigating to the location of the workshop maps and deleting every improper map instance.
 After doing this and restarting the game, most affected users have reported that the ‘Failed to find a dedicated server‘ error has stopped occurring.

 Here’s a quick guide on deleting the improper workshop folders: